You are here:

 Selling a Boat, Outboard Motor or Personal Watercraft

 Do not execute the assignment on the reverse side of the Certificate of Title until a bona fide sale has been made.
 Make certain that the buyer's full name and address is inserted before the assignment is signed.
 Initials are not acceptable.
 The signature of the seller must be notarized.
 The seller is also required to assign the Ohio Watercraft Registration Card to you.
 No registration is required for outboard motors.

-If you do not have Title for your boat or motor and have owned the boat or motor prior to October 10, 1963, the Clerk of Courts may issue a Title to you based on your registration or sworn statement.
+If you do not have Title for your boat or motor and have owned the boat or motor prior to October 10, 1963, the Fiscal Officer may issue a Title to you based on your registration or sworn statement.

-If you do not have Title for your personal watercraft and have owned it prior to January 1, 2000, the Clerk of Courts may issue a Title to you based on your Manufacturer's Statement of Origin (MSO), a sworn statement of ownership or Bill of Sale.
+If you do not have Title for your personal watercraft and have owned it prior to January 1, 2000, the Fiscal Officer may issue a Title to you based on your Manufacturer's Statement of Origin (MSO), a sworn statement of ownership or Bill of Sale.

 Transfer of Title